Barney Frank, a liberal congressman and trailblazer for gay rights, dies. He was 86 - WTOP News

 “My direct organizing of Mississippi voters was limited by the fact that my accent (to this day more New Jersey than New England), my poor diction, and my rapid speech, especially when I got excited, rendered me largely incomprehensible to rural Mississippians of both races,” he wrote.

 He entered politics in 1968 as an aide to Boston Mayor Kevin White before winning a seat in the Massachusetts House in 1972.
-Frank was elected to Congress in 1980, an otherwise dismal year for Democrats as the party lost dozens of seats in the U.S. House and Republican Ronald Reagan won the White House.
+Frank was elected to Congress in 1980, an otherwise dismal year for Democrats.

-Frank’s pragmatic style surfaced early in his congressional career.
-He joined the liberal Democratic Study Group to help push then-Speaker Tip O’Neill, D-Mass., to respond more aggressively to the Reagan administration.
+Frank joined the liberal Democratic Study Group to help push then-Speaker Tip O’Neill, D-Mass., to respond more aggressively to President Ronald Reagan’s Republican administration.
 But Frank said he found himself more often agreeing with O’Neill’s less confrontational approach.

 Years later, as Congress prepared to pass a massive tax overhaul package, Frank intended to vote “no,” opposed to the bill’s lowering of top tax rates.
 He changed his mind, however, when he worked out a deal boosting affordable housing tax credits.